hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 `state` can be initialized as an empty object.
 (The question mark at the end of a property name indicates that property might not be set.)
-`selectedStory` is optional, and its type is nullable.
+`selectedStory` is optional, and its type is nullable, so there are two question marks on that line.
-That is because `selectedStory` is initially not defined;
-and after a user views a story and then backs out to the story list `selectedStory` is set to `null`.
+That is because `selectedStory` is initially not defined, and after a user views a story and then backs out to the story list `selectedStory` is set to `null`.

 Note that `App` does not take any props.
+We can see that because it's second type parameter is `void`.
 Everything is handled by internal state.
-Note also that since this component has a `constructor`, we specify the props type both in a class type parameter, and again in the argument type to `constructor` - and in this case that type is `void`.
+Note also that since this component has a `constructor`, we specify the props type both in a class type parameter, and again in the type of the `props` argument to `constructor`.

 `App` will fetch stories when it is mounted.
 So we extend its definition with a `componentDidMount` callback.